gradonion/ATACseq_pipeline/README.md

 Peak calling is conducted by program MACS2 (Model-based Analysis of ChIP-Seq, Zhang et al), which is based on python 2.7, and thus couldn't be installed in the virtual environment (in conflict with the installation of snakemake which requires python 3).
 The user has to install MACS2 separately and provide its executable directory in the `config.yaml` file.

-The dependencies between jobs are demonstrated in a directed graph `pipeline_dag.svg` (using 2 bam files as input data).
+The dependencies between jobs are demonstrated in a directed graph `pipeline_dag.svg` (when using 2 bam files `DN_01.bam` and `DN_02.bam` as input).

-Each experiment differs and the pipeline might need to be adjusted to accommodate such individual differences (such as adding read alignment steps to obtain bam files).
+Each experiment differs and the pipeline might need to be adjusted to accommodate individual differences (such as adding read alignment steps to obtain bam files).

 ## Usage